TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Listen: Lorde's moody first song from the 'Mockingjay -- Part 1' soundtrack Read More Rumor of the Day: Could 'Avengers 3' be split into two movies?
-Read More Liam Neeson in new 'Taken 3' trailer: now with Even More Badassery Read More Explore More
+*   Movie News Featured Movie News Listen: Lorde's moody first song from the 'Mockingjay -- Part 1' soundtrack Read More 'Twilight' fans, there's more on the way. take a look at the spectacular new 'Exodus' trailer Read More Liam Neeson in new 'Taken 3' trailer: now with Even More Badassery Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams